anharmonic/anharmonic.github.io/d3q-manual.md

 ```
 Each file contains the D3 matrix (more strictly, the D3 tensor) in an XML format that is heavily commented and should be self-documented.
 At the beginning of each file, there is a description of the system (cell, coordinates, masses, etc) then the tensor is saved in Cartesian coordinates, in units of Ry/bohr3.
 The tensor is divided in blocks, each block correspond to three atoms, and is composed of 27=3x3x3 complex numbers corresponding to the x,y and z directions.

 # Data flow
-Note: All the d3_ codes used to manipulate the force constants are documented in manual-thermal2
+Note: All the d3_ codes are documented in manual-thermal2.
 ![data flow](images/dataflow.svg)

 # Bibliography